linrunner/tlp-doc/faq/battery.rst

 Battery charging is a process controlled by the embedded controller (EC) of your laptop.
-This makes the process work even when the laptop is switched off or no operating system is running.
-It works as follows:
+This makes the process work even when the laptop is switched off or no operating system is running:

-* Charging starts upon connecting AC power, but only if the battery charge level is below the start charge threshold (`START_CHARGE_THRESH_BATx`);
-  it will not charge when the level is above the start charge threshold
-* Charging stops when reaching the stop charge threshold (`STOP_CHARGE_TRESH_BATx`)
+.. include:: ../include/charge-threshold-effect.rst

 You cannot change the basic behavior described above, because it is hard-coded into the EC firmware by the vendor.
 However, you can control it by setting